 - Support U.S. national security objectives

-- Protect life and property; and preserve peace, order
+- Protect life and property

 and public safety